The suicide rate in the U.S. has been climbing at an alarming rate and is at its highest point in 30 years.

 - Share with them this letter written To Anyone Who Feels Like Giving Up

 - Stay with the person if they are at high risk.

 - Assemble a care team.
-Keep confidentiality but create a group of people who can periodically check-in, help out and pray (without overwhelming the person)
+Create a group of people who can periodically check-in, help out, and pray (without overwhelming the person)